Flying Squirrel Adventures is a free outdoor nature program for young and old in the heart of the Valley.

 Each session ends with the adults and children coming together to share their adventures with each other.
 This kind of sharing circle is a great opportunity for inter-generational exchange as well as for encouraging listening and speaking skills.
 Sharing circles also increase retention of the days activities and learnings, and foster community building!
 We encourage everyone to stay until the circle is complete.

 Flying Squirrel Adventures is being offered as a collaborative initiative of various nature-loving groups in the Annapolis Valley.
-We are thrilled to be running this program with the help of passionate and dedicated local nature organizations and municipalities:
+We are very grateful to be running this program with the help of dedicated and generous groups, organizations and funders:

 The Department of Communities, Culture and Heritage